Photo of University Hall

 Research

-• Andreassi, J. K., Grotto, A. R., & Guo, G. C. The impact of informational justice about work modality on organizational citizenship and counterproductive work behaviors.
-Development stage for Study 2.
+• Andreassi, J. K., Grotto, A. R., & Guo, G. C. (Data Collection).
+The impact of informational justice about work modality on organizational citizenship and counterproductive work behaviors.

-• Grotto, A. R., Mills, M. J., Minei, E. M., & Hastings, S. Antecedents and outcomes of interruption ‘facework’.
-Data analysis stage for Study 1.
+• Grotto, A. R., Mills, M. J., Minei, E. M., & Hastings, S. (Conceptual Stage).
+Outcomes of ‘facework’ for recipients of off-hour interruptions from work.

-• Grotto, A. R., Misra, K. & Waismel-Manor, R. Cross-cultural differences in managers’ work-nonwork boundary management.
-Data collection stage.
+• Grotto, A. R., Misra, K. & Waismel-Manor, R. (Data Collection).
+Cross-cultural differences in managers’ work-nonwork boundary management.

-• Scheuer, C. L., Grotto, A. R., & Doll, J. L. The relationship of different types of formal and informal parental support from organizations with job pursuit intentions: A signaling theory approach.
-Development of Study 2.
+• Scheuer, C. L., Grotto, A. R., & Doll, J. L. (Data Collection).
+The relationship of parental support from organizations with job pursuit intentions: A signaling theory approach.

 Professional Experience